jim108dev/purescript-payload-realworld-example/APPROACH.md

    1. Payload does not output validation errors.
 In order to see them, Payload was patched.
 (Compare <https://github.com/hoodunit/purescript-payload/compare/master...jim108dev:master>)  (See [issue](https://github.com/hoodunit/purescript-payload/issues/13))
    1. Payload did not support post requests with an empty body.
 This was also patched.
 (See [issue](https://github.com/hoodunit/purescript-payload/issues/19))
 1. Validation:
-   1. [purescript-simple-json](https://github.com/justinwoo/purescript-simple-json) is used for JSON encoding/decoding because it doesn't require to specify the order of fields.
+   1. [purescript-simple-json](https://github.com/justinwoo/purescript-simple-json) is used for JSON encoding/decoding.
 Because the error field is dynamic the error structure is rendered with simple string concatenation (see [src/Server/Shared/Api/Main.purs](./src/Server/Shared/Api/Main.purs)).
 This could be improved.
    1. Strings are represented by:
       1. `LongString`: Between 1 and 1000 characters.
 The database type is unrestricted (`TEXT`).
       1. `LowercaseString`: Forces strings to be lowercase, e.g. for tags.
 The database type is unrestricted and case-insensitive (`CITEXT`).